Login to apply

 100%

-Starting date:
+Start date:

-To qualify for third-cycle (Doctoral) courses and study programmes, you must have a second-cycle (Master’s) qualification.
+To qualify for third-cycle (Doctoral) courses and study programs, you must have a second-cycle (Master’s) qualification.
 Alternatively, you must have conducted a minimum of four years of full-time study, of which a minimum of one year at second-cycle level.

 Please note that applicants invited to interview must submit attested copies of their degree certificate, or equivalent, a transcript of records from previous first and second-cycle studies at a university or higher education institution.
 Applicants who are not Swedish citizens need to submit an attested copy of their passport’s information page containing their photograph and personal details.